saeed-vayghan/Algorithm/README.md

 It then stores the result of this subproblem and later reuses this result to solve other related subproblems.
 This process is known as memoization.

 ## Basic
+1. Find lonely integer in a list; xor all the values and the lonely integer will be the result.

+## Samples

 1. [bubble-sort.js](bubble-sort.js): Bubble sort
 1. [insertion-sort.js](insertion-sort.js): Insertion sort